spdobest/KotlinWorld/README.md

 ## **? and !! operator**
 We can declare any variable using ? and !! operator or without using any operator at all.
-var a:String? ="abc", when we declare any variable with ? operator, this means , the variable can be null anytime.
+var a:String? ="abc", spm.kotlin.world.when we declare any variable with ? operator, this means , the variable can be null anytime.
 We use ? operator for null safety.
 We have to assign value to the variable we declare with ? and also have to define the datatype of the variable.
 Otherwise it will show compile time error.

 print(a?.length()) - if a is null , it will print nothing
 Else it will print the length of the string
 At the compile time, the compiler force us to handle the null pointer while doing any operation on the null values like

-when we declare any variable like , question mark after the Datatype. that means you are saying that the value may be null some time.
+spm.kotlin.world.when we declare any variable like , question mark after the Datatype. that means you are saying that the value may be null some time.

 var a:String? ="abc"
 here we are saying the compiler that the variable a can hold null.When we will do any operation on the variable a, the compiler will show compilertime error to handle null pointer exception.